sameerkumaragrawal/GEM/README.md

 A group expense manager for managing shared transactions and expenses in a group

 <b>Whats New:</b>
+Version 3.0:
+- Edit and delete/restore previous events
+- Date and time stored and displayed for each event
+- Improved viewing of event history
+- Auto complete member names imported from phone contacts
+- Auto complete suggestions for event and group names

-Version 2.0:
+Version 2.x:
 - Support for all screen sizes and resolutions
-- Can check a member's total payment and consumption summary within the group
+- Check a member's total payment and consumption summary within the group
-- Old data (from version 1.0) restored

-Version 2.1:
-- Bug fixes
 - Two types of events - group expense and individual expense
 - Filter history corresponding to a member
 - Hint text for filling consumption amount
-- Cash transfer event name modified

-Version 2.2:
-- Bug Fix (Focus handling)
-- Currency added

-Version 3.0:
-- Edit and delete/restore previous events
-- Date and time stored for each event
-- Improved viewing of event history
-- Auto complete suggestions for event names
+- Multiple currency support